 Connecting Artists With New Technological Possibilities: French center for dramatic research Comédie de Caen wanted to position itself within the American performing arts market and collaborate with US-based technologists.
 We facilitated and project managed a team of specialists in motion capturing and animation for their new production Me in Front of Me, an adaptation of Shakespeare’s Richard III.
 We initiated and coordinated a residency at the University of Texas, Austin and currently we are working on a North American tour of the production for 2017.

 Bridging Cultures and Artistic Traditions: Performing Arts Hub Norway (PAHN) wanted to connect Norwegian performing artists and producers with American presenters, festival directors and curators during the annual Association of Arts Presenters meetings in New York.
-We organized two separate convenings under the title NORWAY NOW – PERFORMING ARTS FROM THE NORTHERN LATITUDES that featured Norwegian artists who work in and between dance, theater, visual art, film and music.
+To date, we have organized five separate convenings under the title NORWAY NOW – PERFORMING ARTS FROM THE NORTHERN LATITUDES that featured Norwegian artists who work in and between dance, theater, visual art, film and music.

 Building New Programs and Audiences: Austin’s Fusebox Festival wanted to build an art and technology platform as part of its new programming initiative.
 Working together with the festival’s artistic director, we developed a modest and flexible 3-year blueprint with mission statement, goals, objectives and timeline for accomplishing this new focus.